Tag Archives: risk management

 Reductionism in medical science has provided DNA sequencing of the human genome that will lead to positive breakthroughs for humanity.
 Its practitioners however acknowledge the necessity to keep an eye on overarching ethical issues.

 But economists haven’t challenged the reduction of modern economics down to mathematical models which fail to reflect the real world.
-Economics has been given no superstructure to retain perspective, keep it on track, and able to forecast economic events scientifically.
+Economics has been given no superstructure to retain perspective, keep it on track to be able to forecast economic events scientifically.
 Accordingly, it has descended into a mathematical art in which the issue of balancing supply and demand has become paramount.
-Economic life can’t be reduced so ridiculously without major repercussions; but there are solutions.
+Economic life can’t be reduced so ridiculously without major repercussions.
+But there are solutions.

 How is it that a real estate valuer such as I could forecast the financial collapse and economists couldn’t?
 Could it be that I consider that Ricardo’s Law of Rent (i.e. ‘Location, location, location!’) does matter?
 Maybe the economy needs to be understood in terms of time and place?

-When economic analysis can’t see the forest for the trees as in the case of the financial meltdown, it’s surely time to apply the blowtorch of Occam’s Razor to the debt-bloated carcass of the US economy?
-Whilst the hopelessly labyrinthine person will say “There are no easy solutions“, we do need to ask some pretty fundamental questions to arrive at a sound conclusion.
+When economic analysis can’t see the forest for the trees as in the case of the financial meltdown, it’s surely time to apply the blowtorch of Occam’s Razor to the private debt-bloated carcass of the US economy?
+Whilst hopelessly labyrinthine people will suggest “There are no easy solutions“, we do need to ask some pretty fundamental questions to arrive at a sound conclusion.

 What exactly is the problem?
 Why did such tremendous levels of unsustainable mortgage debt arise in the first place?
 Monetary theorists say that money was too cheap.
-Although the argument has some merit, who is to say what is the precise rate of interest that would have obviated the real estate bubble?
-No, interest rates still don’t quite cut it in terms of Occam’s Razor [bad pun!] – of getting down to the simplest and most obviously correct explanation.
+The argument may have superficial merit, but what is the proper rate of interest that would have obviated the real estate bubble?
+Interest rates still don’t cut it in terms of Occam’s Razor [poor pun!] of getting to the simplest, obvious explanation.

 Let’s first confirm what assets are mainly offered as security for financial loans or leverage.
 It’s usually real estate; either the value of the particular piece of real estate being purchased, or other real estate held in the borrower’s name.